 PhotoShelter employs quite a different methodology when it comes to the management of your site with responsive design compared to BlueMelon.

 With PhotoShelter, homepage, collections, and individual galleries are less separated.
 When designing your site, you need to think more holistically – do you want horizontal navigation, vertical navigation, simple navigation, or more than one gallery on one page?
 You may spend a lot of time searching because there is very little combining possible.

 PhotoShelter has a lot to offer, especially if you want to sell prints.
 With five labs, one of them – Loxley Photographic – located in Scotland, your customers across the ocean don’t have to fear shipping costs.

 Another unique option among portfolio websites results from the partnership between PhotoShelter and Cradoc fotoSoftware.
-Put simply, PhotoShelter with the help of Cradoc fotoSoftware determines pricing for your photos across state lines, industries and assignments so you don’t have to.
+Put simply, PhotoShelter with the help of Cradoc fotoSoftware determines to price for your photos across state lines, industries, and assignments so you don’t have to.